gguuss/DietyOS/README.md

 * All things in moderation including moderation.
 It's important to find balance in your life and this can help.
 * Are your feet hurting / sharp pains?
 This could be planar faceitis - rolling a golf ball under your feet can relieve the pain.
 Orthodics also can help with this.
 * Comparison is the thief of joy.
+* Drink more water - being dehydrated can make you have headaches and feel sick or otherwise uncomfortable.
+Making sure you drink a lot of water can improve your mood/
+* Gratitude - Acknowledging the achievements and assistance you're getting from other people helps them feel good about helping you and also helps you to remain humble for the projects you collaborate on.
 * Golden rules
   * Do unto others as you would want done to you.
   * If everybody did this would it be sustainable?